tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 Re-run workflow with specific modules to update:

-1. Run with only the module you want to update checked
+1. Use Custom profile with only the module you want to update
+2. Set repository variable (e.g., `SETUP_NGINX=true`)
-2. Idempotency ensures safe updates
+3. Run workflow - idempotency ensures safe updates
-3. No need to re-run all modules
+4. No need to re-run all modules

+### Modifying Individual Scripts

+Each script in `scripts/` is standalone and can be modified:

+1. Edit the specific script file (e.g., `scripts/nginx.sh`)
+2. Commit changes to your fork
+3. Re-run the workflow
+4. Only that module's script will be updated on the server

 ## Security Best Practices